 Anyone can become a writer.
 You don’t have to be a professional or even have a degree in English to start making money as a writer!

-There are content sites that will pay you to write for them as long as you have knowledge about what you are writing about.
+There are content sites that will pay you to write for them as long as you have knowledge of what you’re writing about.

-So many businesses today need to have content on their websites, social media, and newsletters.
-Content is what makes businesses stay relevant and helps them be found on search engines (think Google!).
+So many businesses today need to have content on their websites, social media and newsletters.
+Content is what makes businesses stay relevant and helps them be found on search engines, such as Google.

-You can make between $50 – $1000+ writing as a freelance writer.
-Just so we are clear…you’re not going to start out making $1000 as a newbie freelance writer, but over time as you develop your writing skills there is great potential to grow your income.
+You can make between $50 and $1,000+ as a freelance writer.
+Just so we are clear…you’re not going to start out making $1,000 as a newbie freelance writer, but over time as you develop your writing skills there is great potential to grow your income.

 If you are a grammar ninja with an eagle eye, then this could be a great choice for you.

-Caitlyn Pyle makes a full time income from proofreading and now she helps others start their own proofreading business.
+Caitlyn Pyle makes a full-time income from proofreading, and now she helps others start their own proofreading businesses.
 She has created a free workshop: Learning the Skills You Need to Start Your Proofreading Hustle.

 I love that you don’t have to have a degree to become a proofreader.
 That means if you’re looking to change careers, you don’t have to go to college to get another degree.
 Caitlin shows you the skills that will actually help you start a business and develop your skills as a proofreader.